 I think this is a book more for elementary school kids than for preschoolers, requiring a certain attention span.
 But this makes it a perfect choice for elementary school libraries, particularly those seeking more books about interesting historical women (and who doesn't want more of that?).
 My eight-year-old read it herself, and then we read it together, and we both enjoyed it very much.
 Highly recommended, especially for those who appreciate stories in their many forms.

 Publisher: Chronicle Kids (@ChronicleKids)

-Source of Book: Review copies from the publisher
+Source of Book: Review copy from the publisher

-© 2016 by Jennifer Robinson of Jen Robinson's Book Page.
+© 2018 by Jennifer Robinson of Jen Robinson's Book Page.
 All rights reserved.
 You can also follow me @JensBookPage or at my Growing Bookworms page on Facebook.
 This site is an Amazon affiliate, and purchases made through affiliate links (including linked book covers) may result in my receiving a small commission (at no additional cost to you).